top of page

 The Flexor Hallucis Longus

-The flexor hallucis longus muscle (FHL), depicted in red, is situated beneath your calf muscles (gastrocnemius and soleus) and plays a crucial role in foot movement.
-Injuries to the FHL can be somewhat challenging to identify, as they are frequently misdiagnosed or not considered at all (Tao et al., 2019).
-Two primary forms of FHL injury exist: inflammation (tendonitis) or a tear in the tendon that connects the FHL muscle to the bones in the foot.
-Both of these conditions can lead to discomfort and impede an individual's ability to engage in physical activities (Myerson et al., 2016).
+The flexor hallucis longus muscle (FHL), shown in red, is located beneath the calf muscles (gastrocnemius and soleus) and plays a crucial role in foot movement.
+Injuries to the FHL can be challenging to diagnose, as they are often misidentified or overlooked (Tao et al., 2019).
+There are two primary types of FHL injuries: inflammation (tendonitis) and tears in the tendon connecting the FHL muscle to the foot bones.
+Both conditions can cause significant discomfort and hinder an individual's ability to engage in physical activities (Myerson et al., 2016).

 Special Considerations For Dancers